NCEA Level 1 Drama

 Recommended Prior Learning

-This course is open to any students who have a genuine interest in Drama, and who will commit to actively participating in performance work in class.
-Students do not need to have previous experience in Drama.
-Year 10 Drama or Dance are ideal foundations for this course, or experience in Drama and Dance outside of school.
+This course is open to any students who have a genuine interest in Drama, and who will commit to actively participating in performance work every lesson in class.
+Students do not need to have previous experience in Drama, but must commit to participating with all students in the class (not just your friends), to participating in all learning tasks, and to regular attendance.
+Year 10 Drama or Dance are ideal foundations for this course, as well as any experience you have in Drama or Dance outside of school.

 Pathway